Developer3027/rails-8-templates/ai-prompt.md

     - **Crucially, ensure the heredoc is correctly closed with `MARKDOWN` on its own line at the end.**

     - Use the exact text provided below for the file's content.
 Do not modify or add to it.

-    - Add a `say` command to inform the user that the Tailwind doc has been created.

     Markdown